Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Comparing Short ABC Trek with Short Manaslu Trek and Everest View Trek

 Annapurna Base Camp Trek is one of Nepal’s most popular trekking destinations.
 It is flexible, and you can even do it in about six to eight days.
 But, it is not the only short trek in Nepal.
-There are other treks like Manaslu Short Trek and Everest View Trek.
+There are other treks like the Manaslu Short Trek and the Everest View Trek.
 All of these treks are equally thrilling and take you to the Himalayas of Nepal.
 So, why would anyone opt for the Short ABC Trek?
 Here is the difference between these three treks:

 Feature Short ABC Trek Short Manaslu Trek Everest View Trek